ilastik/ilastik/CONTRIBUTING.md

 ## Development Environment

 1. Download and install [Git][git], [GitHub CLI][github-cli], and _the latest 64-bit_ [miniconda][miniconda].
+   - Windows: all following commands should be executed in the _Anaconda Prompt_ from the Start Menu.
    - Linux: Git might be already preinstalled, GitHub CLI might be available in your system package manager.
    - macOS: Git is already preinstalled, GitHub CLI is available in [Homebrew][homebrew].